 Can a DUI Get You Deported?

 So, can a DUI get you deported?
-The honest truth is: it depends.
-Immigration judges and U.S. Citizenship and Immigration Services (USCIS) look at the details of your case, including:
+The honest truth is: it depends on a variety of factors.
+Immigration judges and U.S. Citizenship and Immigration Services (USCIS) carefully evaluate the details of each case, including but not limited to:

-Imagine your immigration status as a delicate plant.
-A single DUI might be a small storm that shakes the leaves but doesn’t uproot it.
-Multiple DUIs or serious offenses?
-That’s a hurricane that could tear it out completely.
+Think of your immigration status as a delicate plant.
+A single DUI might be a passing storm that shakes the leaves but doesn’t uproot it.
+However, multiple DUIs or serious offenses act like a hurricane, threatening to tear the plant out completely.
+For more detailed guidance on navigating these challenges, consider consulting resources on immigration law and criminal convictions.

 Exceptions and Complications